 In 1912, a Dutch National Olympic Committee was established.

-In 1919, the Netherlands legalised women's suffrage.
+In 1919, the Netherlands legalized women's suffrage, granting women the right to vote.

 After the 1953 disaster, the Delta Works was constructed, which is a comprehensive set of civil works throughout the Dutch coast.